zubeydesisman/programming-univbasics-4-nested-hashes-lab-seattle-web-100719/README.md

 ## Introduction

 Now that we've seen some examples of nested hashes, the next step is to get more comfortable with using them.
-In this lesson, we're going to practice accessing and updating data within a nested hash.
+In this lab, we're going to practice accessing and updating data within a nested hash.

 ## Instructions